hector-eag85/petu-triadic-structural-closure-atlas/README.md

 **PASS_FINAL_LOG_AUDIT_WITH_SCOPE_NOTE**

 The source-table and packaged-log audit passed, including 272 numerical checks, 0 numerical failures, and 0 critical placeholder failures.
 This audit does not replace full third-party raw-data re-execution.
 The repository is structured to support independent re-execution through public scripts, run-order documentation, and data-source documentation.

+## Claim status

+Correct claim status:

+> candidate cross-domain empirical principle

+This repository does not claim that PETU is a completed universal law, a theory of everything, a metaphysical proof, or a theological proof.

 ## How to cite